Sixze/ALS-Refactored/README.md

 ## Known Issues & Discussion

 - See [Issues](https://github.com/Sixze/ALS-Refactored/issues) section for list of known issues.
 - See [Discussions](https://github.com/Sixze/ALS-Refactored/discussions) section to discuss anything about the plugin, and ask questions.
-Please do not open an issue to ask questions about the plugin.
+Please do not open an issue for questions.

 ## Setting Up the Plugin